Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Attacks

 Remote sensing is closely related to public safety and national security.
-The remote sensing image is shot by drones or satellites, and the image quality is challenged by the atmospheric condition and the distance between the camera and objects.
-Czaja et al. \cite{czaja2018adversarial} attack the aerial image classifier and mention the potential influence of the atmosphere.
-Hollander et al. \cite{den2020adversarial} attempt to camouflage large-sized military assets such as aircraft and warships.
-However, they do not carry out the physical attack in the real world.
-Du et al. \cite{du2022physical} first implement physical attacks on aerial images, and they generate patches not only on the top of vehicles but also on off-and-around cars.
-Besides, they consider the effects of weather and season, but the ablation study show that compounding disparate weather does not improve the ASR.
+Remote sensing images are captured by drones or satellites, with image quality often challenged by atmospheric conditions and the distance between the camera and objects.
+Adversarial patches offer a practical solution to address these challenges.
+Czaja et al. \cite{czaja2018adversarial} conducted attacks on aerial image classifiers and discussed the potential impact of atmospheric conditions.
+Hollander et al. \cite{den2020adversarial} attempted to camouflage large military assets such as aircraft and warships, though they did not implement physical patches in real-world scenarios.
+Du et al. \cite{du2022physical} were the first to implement physical attacks on aerial images, applying patches not only on vehicles themselves but also in the vicinity of vehicles.
+Moreover, they considered changes in weather and seasons, simulating different conditions to enhance the robustness of adversarial patches.